REvolve: Reward Evolution with Large Language Models using Human Feedback

 BibTeX

-title={REvolve: Reward Evolution with Large Language Models for Autonomous Driving},
+title={REvolve: Reward Evolution with Large Language Models using Human Feedback},

 author={Rishi Hazra and Alkis Sygkounas and Andreas Persson and Amy Loutfi and Pedro Zuidberg Dos Martires},